Bachelor of Business (Sport and Recreation Management) – University of South Australia

 - Strategic Management

-For outline of each course, please go to the University of South Australia Website: www.unisa.edu.au
+For an outline of each course, please go to the University of South Australia Website: www.unisa.edu.au

 - A dedicated website for Hong Kong students